 Signed, sealed, and delivered.
 If only it were that easy to nail your email marketing campaigns.
 If results aren’t going your way, there’s no need to start pulling your hair out.
-Every marketer and founder for startups and eCommerce companies are consistently looking for better ways to improve performance.
+Every marketer and ecommerce business owner are consistently looking for better ways to improve performance across their ecommerce email marketing strategy.

-Restructuring and testing your key eCommerce email automation flows or weekly/monthly newsletters can do wonders for your email statistics, particularly your open rates, click-through rates, and conversions.
+Restructuring and testing your key eCommerce email automation flows or weekly/monthly newsletters can do wonders for improving your email metrics, particularly your open rates, click-through rates, and conversions.

-So, the next time you have a huge store promo, or perhaps your automated retargeting email metrics aren't strong, these 11 design tips for your emails will ensure to maximise your chances of conversions.
+So, the next time you have a huge store promo, or perhaps your automated email campaigns aren't performing how they should be, these 11 design tips for your emails will ensure to maximise your chances of conversions, and overall better results.

 1. Get creative with your subject line

-Time and time again, expert email marketers always recommend a better subject line.
+Time and time again, expert email marketers always recommend testing subject lines.
+This is something I also stress with companies I work with.

 It’s simple.
 The subject line as we know is the first thing that’s going to grab the attention of your subscribers and readers.